malfattti/garden/The Name of the Rose.md

 	- They discuss the plants of John XXII: do declare that nor heaven nor hell will open their gates until the final judgment, basing himself on a new interpretation of the scriptures
 - Vespers
 	- William and Adso meet Alinardo as they wait for suppertime, and he tells them about how he almost became a librarian
+	- William and Adso discuss William's  methods to achieve the truth

 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)